ildaserj/ProgressBar/GoogleTest/lib/googlemock/docs/cook_book.md

 Sometimes, though, you may want to be more flexible (for example, the first element must be an exact match, but the second element can be any positive number, and so on).
-Also, containers used in tests often have a small number of elements, and having to define the expected container out-of-line is a bit of a hassle.
+Also, containers used in tests often have a small number of elements, and having to define the expected container out-of-line is a byte of a hassle.

 You can use the `ElementsAre()` or `UnorderedElementsAre()` matcher in such